vrpisharody/DDP/DDPCourseProjPresn.md

 Introduction
 =========

 <font size='5'>**Know Your Car's Fuel Efficiency** is an application that uses a truncated **mtcars** data set to predict an automobile's fuel efficiency.
 It has been created in **R:Shiny**.
-It consists of three panels.
-A left panel for user input, a center panel to display the prediction, both in mpg (miles per gallon) and kmpl (kilometers per litre) and a right panel, which provides user-friendly information on the application and method to use it.</font>
+It consists of four panels.
+A top panel housing the application title and four tabs, a left panel for user input, a center panel to display the prediction, both in mpg (miles per gallon) and kmpl (kilometers per litre) and a right panel, which provides user-friendly information on the application and method to use it.</font>

 <img src="PicSld1.jpg" width=800 height=450></img>